TeamMacLean/cheripic/README.md

 Inputs:
 1. Needs a reference fasta file of asssembly use for variant analysis
-2. Pileup files for mutant (phenotype of interest) bulks and background (wildtype phenotype) bulks
+2. Pileup/Bam files for mutant (phenotype of interest) bulks and background (wildtype phenotype) bulks
+3. If providing bam files, you have to include vcf files for the respective bulks
-3. If polyploid species, include of pileup from one or both parents
+4. If polyploid species, include pileup/bam files from one or both parents

 USAGE:
 cheripic <options>

 OPTIONS:
-  -f, --assembly=<s>               Assembly file in FASTA format -F, --input-format=<s>           bulk and parent alignment file format types - set either pileup or bam (default: pileup) -a, --mut-bulk=<s>               Pileup or sorted BAM file alignments from mutant/trait of interest bulk 1 -b, --bg-bulk=<s>                Pileup or sorted BAM file alignments from background/wildtype bulk 2 --output=<s>                     Directory to store results, will be created if not existing (default: cheripic_results) --loglevel=<s>                   Choose any one of "info / warn / debug" level for logs generated (default: debug) --hmes-adjust=<f>                factor added to snp count of each contig to adjust for hme score calculations (default: 0.5)
+  -f, --assembly=<s>               Assembly file in FASTA format -F, --input-format=<s>           bulk and parent alignment file format types - set either pileup or bam or vcf (default: pileup)
+  -a, --mut-bulk=<s>               Pileup or sorted BAM file alignments from mutant/trait of interest bulk 1 --mut-bulk-vcf=<s>               vcf file for variants from mutant/trait of interest bulk 1 (default: ) -b, --bg-bulk=<s>                Pileup or sorted BAM file alignments from background/wildtype bulk 2 --bg-bulk-vcf=<s>                vcf file for variants from background/wildtype bulk 2 (default: ) --output=<s>                     custom name tag to include in the output file name (default: cheripic_results) --loglevel=<s>                   Choose any one of "info / warn / debug" level for logs generated (default: debug) --hmes-adjust=<f>                factor added to snp count of each contig to adjust for hme score calculations (default: 0.5)
-  --htlow=<f>                      lower level for categorizing heterozygosity (default: 0.2) --hthigh=<f>                     high level for categorizing heterozygosity (default: 0.9) --mindepth=<i>                   minimum read depth to conisder a position for variant calls (default: 6) --min-non-ref-count=<i>          minimum read depth supporting non reference base at each position (default: 3) --min-indel-count-support=<i>    minimum read depth supporting an indel at each position (default: 3) --ambiguous-ref-bases            including variant at completely ambiguous bases in the reference -q, --mapping-quality=<i>        minimum mapping quality of read covering the position (default: 20) -Q, --base-quality=<i>           minimum base quality of bases covering the position (default: 15) --noise=<f>                      praportion of reads for a variant to conisder as noise (default: 0.1) --cross-type=<s>                 type of cross used to generated mapping population - back or out (default: back) --use-all-contigs                option to select all contigs or only contigs containing variants for analysis --include-low-hmes               option to include or discard variants from contigs with low hme-score or bfr score to list in the final output
+  --htlow=<f>                      lower level for categorizing heterozygosity (default: 0.2) --hthigh=<f>                     high level for categorizing heterozygosity (default: 0.9) --mindepth=<i>                   minimum read depth at a position to consider for variant calls (default: 6) --max-d-multiple=<i>             multiplication factor for average coverage to calculate maximum read coverage
+                                   if set zero no calculation will be made from bam file. setting this value will override user set max depth (Default: 5) --maxdepth=<i>                   maximum read depth at a position to consider for variant calls if set to zero no user max depth will be used (default: 0) --min-non-ref-count=<i>          minimum read depth supporting non reference base at each position (default: 3) --min-indel-count-support=<i>    minimum read depth supporting an indel at each position (default: 3) --ambiguous-ref-bases=<s>        including variant at completely ambiguous bases in the reference (default: false) -q, --mapping-quality=<i>        minimum mapping quality of read covering the position (default: 20) -Q, --base-quality=<i>           minimum base quality of bases covering the position (default: 15) --noise=<f>                      praportion of reads for a variant to conisder as noise (default: 0.1) --cross-type=<s>                 type of cross used to generated mapping population - back or out (default: back) --use-all-contigs=<s>            option to select all contigs or only contigs containing variants for analysis (default: false)
+  --include-low-hmes=<s>           option to include or discard variants from contigs with
-  --polyploidy                     Set if the data input is from polyploids -p, --mut-parent=<s>             Pileup or sorted BAM file alignments from mutant/trait of interest parent (default: ) -r, --bg-parent=<s>              Pileup or sorted BAM file alignments from background/wildtype parent (default: ) --bfr-adjust=<f>                 factor added to hemi snp frequency of each parent to adjust for bfr calculations (default: 0.05)
+                                   low hme-score or bfr score to list in the final output (default: false) --polyploidy=<s>                 Set if the data input is from polyploids (default: false) -p, --mut-parent=<s>             Pileup or sorted BAM file alignments from mutant/trait of interest parent (default: ) -r, --bg-parent=<s>              Pileup or sorted BAM file alignments from background/wildtype parent (default: ) -R, --repeats-file=<s>           repeat masker output file for the assembly  (default: ) --bfr-adjust=<f>                 factor added to hemi snp frequency of each parent to adjust for bfr calculations (default: 0.05)
   --sel-seq-len=<i>                sequence length to print from either side of selected variants (default: 50) --examples                       shows some example commands with explanation